bufbuild/buf-action/README.md

 ## Authenticating without a token

-Instead of storing a long-lived BSR token as a repository secret, the workflow can authenticate as a bot user with its own GitHub identity.
+Instead of storing a long-lived BSR token as a repository secret, the workflow can authenticate as a [bot user](https://buf.build/docs/bsr/admin/instance/bot-users/) with its own GitHub identity.
-GitHub signs a token that says which repository, workflow, and ref is running.
+GitHub signs an [OpenID Connect token](https://docs.github.com/en/actions/concepts/security/openid-connect) that says which repository, workflow, and ref is running.
 The BSR checks that against a trust credential you configure on the bot user and hands back a short-lived token.
+The action revokes that token when the job finishes.

-Set `username` instead of `token`, and grant the job `id-token: write` so GitHub will sign a token for it:
+Set `bot_username` instead of [`token`](https://buf.build/docs/bsr/authentication/), and grant the job `id-token: write` so GitHub will sign a token for it:

 ```yaml
 permissions: